BradenThomp/Sorting-Visualizer/README.md

 Download zip and open project in pycharm.

-For Windows CMD with virtual environment
+For running without IDE virtual environment must be activate.

+In Windows10 cmd this would be:
 ```
 cd venv/Scripts
 activate